 Brief History of The Mob in Las Vegas

-By Dr. Michael Green, PhD, Professor of History, College of Southern Nevada
+By Dr. Michael Green, PhD, Professor of History, UNLV

 Few American cities are more mythic than Las Vegas, and no issue has been more central to the creation of those myths than organized crime.
 Thanks to entertaining if historically dubious films—The Godfather trilogy, Bugsy, and Casino stand out—the public developed an image of what the Mob meant to Las Vegas.
 Thanks to its publicity machine, Las Vegas helped mold that image.